SeriousAlexej/ParametricParticles/README.md

 1. Download an archive from the [latest release](https://github.com/SeriousAlexej/ParametricParticles/releases/latest) page.
 2. Extract this archive to the root directory of *Serious Sam - The Second Encounter 1.07*
 3. Launch **Serious Editor** and add all new classes to the virtual tree.
+Note: gif might not show all available classes.
 <img src="./Images/Particles_Install.gif">